 The size of battery you need for a 6.6 kW solar system in Australia will depend on many factors, including your average daily electricity consumption, the amount of solar energy you generate, and your desired level of self-consumption.

-As a general rule of thumb, a solar battery with a storage capacity of 10 kWh can be a good starting point for a 6.6 kW solar system.
+As a general rule of thumb, a battery with a storage capacity of 10 kWh can be a good starting point for a 6.6 kW solar system.
 This would allow you to store enough energy to power your home for around 12 hours on a cloudy day.

 If you have a high daily electricity consumption or want to store more energy for backup purposes, you may need a larger battery.
 Conversely, if you have a low daily electricity consumption or are happy to rely on the grid for backup power, you may get away with a smaller battery.